amin-raz/GifGetterSite/README.md

 3. On success, user is redirected back with tokens
 4. Frontend receives authenticated user session

-Built with React, Tailwind CSS, and powered by AWS Amplify and Discord's OAuth system.
+Built with React, Tailwind CSS, and powered by AWS backend and Discord's OAuth system.